Content Produced in Partnership with Marriott Puerto Vallarta Resort & Spa

 Explore Puerto VallARTa

 Puerto Vallarta is a hotbed for artists and creative types.
-There are guided gallery tours every Wednesday evening November through May, but you can also follow the Art Walk map and make your own self-guided tour.
+There are guided tours and gallery walks every Wednesday evening November through May, but you can also follow the Art Walk map and make your own self-guided tour.
 Centered around Guadalupe Sánchez Street just beyond the Malecon, there are over 10 galleries to peruse.
 Keep your eyes peeled for Mexican folk art, Aztec wood carvings, blown glass, tapestries, insane beading, indigenous designs, and Dia de Los Muertos figurines and caricatures.
 Set in rustic cobblestone haciendas, the different spaces are art themselves with multi-level patios and secret gardens.
 Galleria Dante is one not to miss with colorful blooms framing both the portraits and the sculptures.

 Once you get a sense of the style, try making your own masterpiece at a craft and cocktails party.
 Fueled by a little liquid courage, painting is a great creative outlet to try your hand at recreating the famous works of Frida Kahlo or other well-known producers (no unibrow necessary).
 Try to emulate their style of flowers (a unique technique created by tapping the back of a spoon) or a dreamy beach-scape.
 Plus, is there any better souvenir than your own creation?

 Work up a Sweat

 If you’re looking to get active, the lush jungles and mountainous landscapes are primed for adventure.
 Above ground, off-roading and ATVs are popular, especially since you can take them roaring across Jorullo Bridge, the longest suspension bridge in the world.
 There are also zip lines, horseback riding, jet boats, and waterfall rappelling for the adrenaline junkies.
 When you’re ready to cool off, SCUBA and snorkel tours are also fan favorites.